Interdata

 Interdata, Inc., was a computer company, founded in 1966 by a former Electronic Associates engineer, Daniel Sinnott, and was based in Oceanport, New Jersey.
 The company produced a line of 16- and 32-bit minicomputers that were loosely based on the IBM 360 instruction set architecture but at a cheaper price.
 In 1974, it produced one of the first 32-bit minicomputers, the Interdata 7/32.
-The company then used the parallel processing approach, where multiple tasks were performed at the same time, making real-time computing a reality.
+The company then used the parallel processing approach, which uses more than one computer processor simultaneously to perform work on a problem.
+This helped in making real-time computing a reality.